haseebnqureshi/Basefloor/packages/api/README.md

 #### Converting Audio to Text

-With Google Cloud Speech-to-Text integration, MinAPI can transcribe audio files:
+With Google Cloud Speech-to-Text integration, Basefloor can transcribe audio files:

 ```javascript
 // Example: Convert an audio file to text